doniwirawan/doniwirawan/README.md

 - 🌱 I’m currently learning everything (React, Laravel, Node Js, Mongodb)🤣
-- 🏁 I’m starting more serious about programming since i'm graduated from High School
+- 🏁 I’m starting more serious about programming since i'm graduated from Vocational High School
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I'm majoring in Software Engineering in High School and now in college I'm majoring in Informatics Engineering